tauh33dkhan/WhatShell/README.md

 To use this tool, you will need the following:

 - Two WhatsApp accounts.
 One that will be used to receive messages and the other that will be used to send commands.
-- Node.js installed on your VPS.
+- Node.js installed on your System.

 ## Installation